andrew-mendes/andrew-mendes/README.md

 ### Hi there, I'm Andrew 👋

-I'm a brazilian IT professional with a diverse background.
+I'm a Brazilian IT professional with a diverse background.

 - 📧 Reach me at: andrewmendes@gmail.com